gblmarquez/dnsmadeeasy/README.md

 `dnsmadeeasy run [USER] [PASSWORD] [RECORD_ID]`

 Arguments details:
 - `USER` from your DnsMadeEasy credentials
 - `PASSWORD` from DnsMadeEasy credential or configured per record, so you don't need to use your account password.
 - `RECORD_ID` identifies the record to update.

-### Start or Stop
+### Control

-To start the service use the follow command `dnsmadeeasy start`
+To start the service use the follow command

+`dnsmadeeasy start`

-To stop the service use the follow command `dnsmadeeasy stop`
+To stop the service use the follow command

+`dnsmadeeasy stop`

 ## Troubleshooting